Equisense – Blog

 #7 – Superman

 This exercise tones the lumbar muscles.
 They are very useful on horseback to have a good posture and a well toned back, and therefore also to protect your back.
+Therefore, it is a very good strength training exercise for riders.

 Lie on your stomach, lift your knees and shoulders off the floor and stretch out your arms and lie them back on the floor.